 Calcined clay and limestone are already commonly used as Supplementary Cementitious Materials (SCMs).
-The major innovation in LC3 is to combine the use of abundantly available low-grade kaolinite clay with a further 15% of limestone, with no reduction in mechanical performance.
+The major innovation in LC3 is to combine the use of abundantly available low-grade kaolinite clay with a further 15% of limestone, which together have a synergetic effect and reach a similar performance as OPC - CEM I.

 The additional alumina in the metakaolin reacts with the ground limestone, leading to a less porous material, and therefore providing equal strength with higher levels of clinker substitution.